DM8tyProgrammer/mighty-articles/uploading-files.md

 - More the size ⇒ _more time._
 - Lesser the bandwidth ⇒ _more time._

-> A large file on a slow network is the worst case possible.
+> A large file on a slow network is the worst possible case.

 ### Server Limitation